opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ### 3. Push netcfg to ONOS

-Now that ONOS and Mininet are running, it's time to let ONOS know how to reach the 4 switches and control them.
+Now that ONOS and Mininet are running, it's time to let ONOS know how to reach the four switches and control them.
 We do this by using a configuration file located at [mininet/netcfg.json](mininet/netcfg.json), which contains information such as:

-* The gRPC address and port associated to each Stratum device;
+* The gRPC address and port associated with each Stratum device;
 * The ONOS driver to use for each device, `stratum-bmv2` in this case;
 * The pipeconf to use for each device, `org.onosproject.ngsdn-tutorial` in this case, as defined in [PipeconfLoader.java][PipeconfLoader.java];
 * Configuration specific to our custom app (`fabricDeviceConfig`)

-This file contains also information related to the IPv6 configuration associated to each switch interface.
+This file also contains information related to the IPv6 configuration associated with each switch interface.
 We will discuss this information in more details in the next exercises.

 On a terminal window, type: